Mission Bay (San Diego): Birds

 Mission Bay Park is home to many rare and endangered species, including the California least tern.
-A program goes into effect every April through August to protect this bird at four of its nesting sites in Mission Bay Park.
+A program goes into effect every April through September to protect this bird at four of its nesting sites in Mission Bay Park.
 The California least tern has more than tripled in number since it was put on the endangered species list, and has many colonies from San Diego Bay to the San Francisco Bay area.
 Most are fenced and protected from public access.
 The major cause for its decline was habitat destruction and alteration, as occurred in Mission Bay.
 Predators like the gull-billed tern and the red fox can decimate a crop of chicks; therefore, predator control, either by removal or elimination, has been instigated at some colonies.
 Non-endemic ants are a problem at some Mission Bay colonies, as they eat chicks alive, and are often controlled there.
 Even with annual losses from depredation, since the least tern was listed, it has continued to thrive.
 Being on the Endangered Species list allowed protection of the terns' habitat, and allowed the natural rebound and growth of the colonies.
 Colonies at Mission Bay are either fenced or reachable only by watercraft.

 In a multi-agency effort that includes the City of San Diego Park and Recreation Department, the U.S. Department of Fish and Wildlife Service, the California Department of Fish and Game and the Wildlife Services Program of the U.S. Department of Agriculture, professionals from the wildlife program carry out the humane trapping of predators that are attracted to least tern nesting sites.
 This includes skunks and opossums, as well as feral cats and dogs, believed to be former pets who were abandoned by their owners.
 Sites are located on North Fiesta Island, Mariner's Point, Stoney Point, and a small island called "Government Island", which is used by the Federal Aviation Agency and houses a VORTAC station.

-Visitor's center
+Visitor center

 The San Diego Visitor Information Center was constructed in northeastern Mission Bay in the 1960s, and it served its purpose until it closed down in 2010.
 There were plans to convert the building into a counter-style fast-casual restaurant, scheduled to be opened in late 2018, eventually opening in October 2021 as Mission Bay Beach Club, a multipurpose facility.

+In popular culture

+A water skiing competition was filmed in Mission Bay for the 1976 film Freaky Friday.